 Effective with the November 27, 2003, edition, this part was removed from the publication.
-For information on flight restrictions, pilots are directed to the FAA website at http://www.faa.gov.
-Pilots may also call flight service at 1-800-WX-BRIEF.
+For information on flight restrictions, pilots are directed to www.1800wxbrief.com, notams.aim.faa.gov/notamSearch/, or through Flight Service Stations at 1-800-WX-BRIEF.